deepakyadav20322/deepakyadav20322/README.md

 - A passionate Self-taught <span>Full-stack developer</sapn>
 - Currently learning Web Development by Self
 - Personal website [link](https://www.0xabd)
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/)
+- I’m currently open for an Intern or a new job opportunity, this is My Resume

 <br>